 Companies without commercial office premises will sometimes use the home address of directors, but this comes with privacy issues.
 However, professional address services can provide a solution to businesses that don’t have or require dedicated commercial premises.

 What are professional address services?

-A professional address service is where a third party, e.g. a company formations agent such as QCF (Quality Company Formations) provides a valid geographical address for use by a company or its directors.
+A professional address service is where a third party, e.g. a company formations agent such as Quality Company Formations provides a valid geographical address for use by a company or its directors.

-The provider of the professional address service will provide a range of services which will allow the company or directors to use the address for official and/or business purposes.
+The provider of the professional address service will provide a range of services that will allow the company or directors to use the address for official and/or business purposes.
 Additionally, they will forward all mail received at the address by Royal Mail post or digitally by scan and email.

 What are the advantages of using professional address services?